19hours/sg-statutes/Acts/Energy Conservation Act.md

 “airport service operator” means —

-(a) a person operating an airport under an airport licence or an exemption granted under the Civil Aviation Authority of Singapore Act 2009 (Act 17 of 2009); or
+(a) a person operating an airport under an airport licence or an exemption granted under the Civil Aviation Authority of Singapore Act (Cap.
+41); or

 (b) a person providing any service or facility for an aircraft’s arrival at or departure from any airport referred to in paragraph (a), including any of the following: